Seven Driving Mistakes to Avoid During This Heatwave

 The summer season can affect the driving behaviour of people for both good and bad.
 It may make you want to grab a cool beer or put on flip flops.
 What’s interesting is that not many people are aware of the mistakes they are prone to making when the temperature increases.
-Drink driving penalties increase in the summertime in the UK and our advice is to avoid drinking alcohol altogether if you are going to be behind the wheel of a car.
+Drink driving and drug driving penalties increase in the summertime in the UK and our advice is to avoid drinking alcohol altogether if you are going to be behind the wheel of a car.

 So, let’s look at some common mistakes that drivers end up making in the summer season.